Pepsiman (video game): Gameplay

 Gameplay still of Pepsiman.
-Here, he is jumping at an intersection in an attempt to avoid a moving car.
+Here, Pepsiman is jumping to avoid a moving car at an intersection.

-Pepsiman is an endless runner action game that consists of four stages, each divided into smaller segments, and each involving the superhero Pepsiman saving a person who is dehydrated, such as a military man in the middle of a desert, by giving him a can of Pepsi.
+Pepsiman is an endless runner action game that consists of four stages, each divided into smaller segments and involving Pepsiman saving dehydrated people by giving them Pepsi.
 The first three stages are based on real locations, namely San Francisco, New York City, and Texas.
 The last one takes place in Pepsi City.
 The game is played from a third-person perspective, with Pepsiman automatically running forward along the stages, sometimes running through homes and other buildings.
-The player takes control of Pepsiman himself, aiming to dodge obstacles, such as cars, construction cranes, and pedestrians, even Pepsi-branded obstacles, including a Pepsi truck.
+The player takes control of Pepsiman himself, aiming to dodge obstacles, such as cars, construction equipment, and pedestrians, even Pepsi-branded obstacles such as trucks.
 The player does this by using four different moves: running, dashing, jumping, and super-jumping.
 The player gains points by collecting Pepsi cans.

-In most stages, Pepsiman has to survive a part of it that comes with a difficult gimmick, such as being stuck inside a steel drum, which inverts his controls, or riding on a skateboard, which requires him to avoid obstacles at all costs.
-Throughout each stage is a number of checkpoints; if Pepsiman gets hit by obstacles too many times, he will respawn from the last checkpoint he reached.
-Each stage ends with Pepsiman being chased by an object, such as a giant Pepsi can.
-In between stages, the player is shown videos of an American man (played by Mike Butters) drinking Pepsi and eating chips and pizza as he watches Pepsiman.
+In most stages, Pepsiman has to survive a part of it that comes with a difficult gimmick, such as being stuck inside a steel garbage can, which inverts his controls, or avoiding obstacles on a skateboard.
+Throughout each stage are some checkpoints; if Pepsiman gets hit too many times, he will respawn from the last checkpoint he reached.
+Each stage ends with Pepsiman being chased by a gigantic object, such as a giant Pepsi can.
+In between stages, the player is shown videos of a stereotypically American man (played by Canadian actor Mike Butters) drinking Pepsi and eating chips and pizza as he watches Pepsiman.